55mac24/Minesweeper/README.md

 # Solving Minesweeper
 This library aims to solve the game Minesweeper as a Constraint Satisfaction Problem (CSP) by developing constraints for each cell observed adjacent to a Minesweeper clue.
-Furthermore, the library allows for predictive solving by incoporating a binary tree that develops potential configurations that satisfy a set of constraints to determine which coordinate to select based on how likely the coordinate is a mine.
+Furthermore, the library allows for predictive solving by incoporating a binary tree that develops potential configurations that satisfy a set of constraints to determine which coordinate to select next in the Minesweeper map traversal based on how likely the coordinate is a mine.

 # Using the Minesweeper Library
 * Installing Package: